-- main server

-- graphical user interface

-- communication module (server to customer, server to taxi)

-- routing and scheduling taxis

-- managing finances (accounting of expenses and income)

-- documentation

-- testing
+- client app with communication interface - central server with communication interface - configuration file handling (parsing and data structures) - graphical user interface (which may be shared by both client and server) - routing (and scheduling) taxi cabs - managing finances (accounting of expenses and income) - documentation, testing

 When planning the team partitioning, keep in mind that certain tasks depend on others and that some tasks are best handled by everyone together.
 However, for this taxi project in particular, there is a good opportunity to exploit the fact that the overall structure of the program is component-based.
-The communicating components can easily be implemented and tested separately.
+The separate communicating components can easily be implemented and tested separately.
 Also, dummy components, e.g. an automatic customer request generator, may be used to test the other system components.

-A team account will be provided on the crystalcove and zuma server for each team to share source codes, data and document files among the team members.
+A team account will be provided on the EECS department Linux servers for each team to share source code, data, and documents among the team members.
 Since teams will compete in the projects, sharing of files across teams is not permitted.